Fourmou/pf/content/posts/2019-11-25-israel-deports-human-rights-watch-director.md

 The deportation decision was based on Israeli law prohibiting supporters from entering the boycott of Israel or its settlements.

-Shaker told Al-Jazeera earlier this month that Israel&#8217;s decision to deport him and cancel his residency and work visa violated freedom of opinion and human rights.
+Shaker told Al-Jazeera earlier this month that Israel's decision to deport him and cancel his residency and work visa violated freedom of opinion and human rights.

 He called on the Israeli occupation authorities to cancel the decision and called on international organizations and the United Nations to pressure Israel to reverse its decision, and to provide an opportunity to facilitate the work of human rights organizations in the region.

-Human Rights Watch had previously made it clear that it had &#8220;strongly challenged&#8221; allegations that Shaker had called for a boycott since joining the organization.
+Human Rights Watch had previously made it clear that it had "strongly challenged" allegations that Shaker had called for a boycott since joining the organization.

-The organization&#8217;s executive director, Kenneth Roth, condemned the court&#8217;s decision and warned that other similar provisions might follow.
+The organization's executive director, Kenneth Roth, condemned the court's decision and warned that other similar provisions might follow.

-&#8220;The Supreme Court has already declared that freedom of expression in Israel does not include the very ordinary call for Palestinian rights,&#8221; he said.
+"The Supreme Court has already declared that freedom of expression in Israel does not include the very ordinary call for Palestinian rights," he said.

 Source: Al-Jazeera + Agencies

-&nbsp;